scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

 };
 ```

-Do not begin by sending the complete DOM to a model.
-It contains navigation,
-tracking markup, hidden controls and page text which may itself contain prompt
+The complete DOM would add navigation, tracking markup, hidden controls and more
-instructions.
-Extract the smallest description normal code can produce.

-### Resolve the Obvious Fields Deterministically

-Use `autocomplete="email"`, `type="tel"` and known labels before inference.
-In
-lucidRESUME, identity fields are handled this way.
-In an expenses application it
-might be an ISO currency code or invoice date.
-This improves speed and leaves the
-model less work on which to be creatively wrong.

-### Give the Model IDs, Not Authority
+untrusted prose.
+The useful context is much smaller.
+Obvious fields such as
+email and telephone remain deterministic.
+For the awkward fields, Gemini gets

-For the remaining fields, provide a closed list of field IDs and candidate IDs.
+closed lists of field IDs and evidence IDs and may connect them or abstain:
-Ask the model to map between the lists or abstain.
-Structured output helps keep
-the response parseable, but the prompt should still say that labels, page text
-and candidate values are untrusted data.

 ```text
 for each unknown field: